*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Before we dive into the tannin content I just wanted to do a little refresher on what Rooibos tea is so we have a basic understanding of the type of herbal infusion we are talking about.
 Rooibos tea is also commonly called red tea or red bush tea.

 Rooibos tea is a type of herbal tea made from the leaves of the Aspalathus linearis plant.
-The plants are found in many African countries, but is most well known for being grown in South Africa.
+The plants are found in many African countries but are most well known for being grown in South Africa.

 Rooibos is caffeine-free and has been shown to be rich in antioxidants, anti-aging properties, minerals, and polyphenols which provide health benefits such as weight loss and improved cholesterol levels.